 Body dysmorphic disorder (BDD) is a mental illness characterized by a persistent preoccupation with at least one perceived defect or flaw in a person’s physical appearance, which may not be observable to others, or appears only slight.
 Preoccupations can focus on any part of the body, but the most common areas are the skin, hair, and nose.
-These concerns are unwanted, usually difficult to resist or control, and on average occur 3-8 hours per day.
-A person with BDD experiences significant distress and the ability to carry out every-day-functions is affected.
+These concerns are unwanted, usually difficult to resist or control, and on average occur three to eight hours per day.
+A person with BDD experiences significant distress, and the ability to carry out everyday functions is affected.
 BDD affects an estimated 2.4% of American adults.

 Individuals with BDD suffer from heightened body shame, stemming from both internal and external sources.
 This is to say that individuals with BDD tend to have a negative perception of their own appearance and they tend to believe that others judge their appearance to be undesirable, which can cause heightened levels of anxiety.